-Chapter Number Name of Chapter Description

-procedure.
+Chapter Number Name of Chapter Description Rehabilitation 4 Stake Holders Consultations Gives details on the stakeholders' consultation at Village, Block and District levels and lesson the outcome from the people participation in this section.
+5 ScopeofLandAcquisitionandCompensationprocedure.
+Outlines LA procedure, methodologies institutional set-up for LA.
 6 Institutional and Implementation Arrangement Focuses on roles and responsibilities of important stakeholders in the implementation of RAP, monitoring and evaluation, grievance redress mechanism, implementation arrangement & schedule and budget.